-- System Alarm Button Any flexible button can be customized as the System Alarm button. - The alarm information will be logged on the Station Message Detail Recording (SMDR) if enabled through system programming. - The PBX can be automatically diagnosed at a preprogrammed time everyday.
+- System Alarm Button - Any flexible button can be customized as the System Alarm button. - If an extension allowed to utilize this feature uses PC Console or PC Phone, the alarm information will also be displayed on the PC. - If an extension allowed to utilize this feature uses PC Console or PC Phone, the alarm information will be sent to the preprogrammed party via PC Console or PC Phone.
+PC Console and PC Phone use email to send the information. - The alarm information will be logged on the Station Message Detail Recording (SMDR) if enabled through system programming. - The PBX can be automatically diagnosed at a preprogrammed time everyday.